Casa Grande, Arizona: Fire Department

-The Casa Grande Fire Department (CGFD), ISO Class 2, provides fire protection and emergency medical services to the City of Casa Grande The Casa Grande Fire Department operates out of 4 Fire Stations and an Administrative Headquarters at the Public Safety Building.
+The Casa Grande Fire Department (CGFD), ISO Class 2, provides fire protection and emergency medical services to the City of Casa Grande.
+The Casa Grande Fire Department operates out of 4 Fire Stations and an Administrative Headquarters at the Public Safety Building.

 CGFD is serving 109.65 square miles with over 60,000 residents.

+Dave Kean is the Fire Chief for the City of Casa Grande.
+In 2021-22 Chief Kean led the fight for the City to form their own ambulance transportation service and obtain a “Certificate of Necessity” from the Arizona Department of Health.
+This allowed the CGFD to expand by 26 members.
+Just prior to that he had added a full-time Ladder company (12 new firefighters) to the Department.

+In 2023, Chief Kean got funding for a new Fire Station 503 at a cost over $13.4 million dollars.
+This is the first new fire facility in over 14 years.

 Library

 The Casa Grande Public Library provides the standard services of access to reading materials, as well as some special services, including a volunteer reading club for elementary school, internet access, and a talking book program.
 The main library is 16000 sqft, provides 75,000 volumes, and provides 38 public access computers with internet access.
 The Vista Grande Public Library, a branch of the Casa Grande Library System, opened in the summer of 2009.

 City Court

 The Casa Grande Municipal Court is the judicial branch of Casa Grande City government and accepted 6,609 filings, conducted 2,486 arraignments and held 156 civil, criminal and jury trials in Fiscal Year 2006–2007.